 In addition to keeping your heart healthy and warding off disease, some studies have indicated that intermittent fasting protects the health of your brain.

-One animal study showed that intermittent fasting helps enhance cognitive function and protect against changes in memory and learning function compared to a control group.
-(16) Another animal study found that intermittent fasting protects the brains of mice by influencing certain proteins involved in brain aging.
-(17)
+One animal study showed that IMF helps enhance cognitive function and protect against changes in memory and learning function compared to a control group.
+Another animal study found that it protects the brains of mice by influencing certain proteins involved in brain aging.

-Some also say that fasting promotes autophagy, or “self-eating,” which is our normal bodily process of cellular renewal — a process that is supposedly aided by fasting, though more scientific evidence is needed until this is certain.
+Some also say that fasting promotes autophagy, or “self-eating,” which is our normal bodily process of cellular renewal, although more research on this topic is needed.

 Because leptin is produced in the fat cells, those who are overweight or obese tend to have higher amounts of leptin circulating in the body.
 However, too much leptin floating around can cause leptin resistance, which makes it harder for it to effectively turn off hunger cues.